 2. the Hindu gods

-Z = Zoroastrianism, a monotheistic religion.
+ZOROASTRIANISM is a monotheistic religion.
 It began in Persia before 1000 BC and was the official religion of the Persian empire.
-After Arab Muslims took over Persia in the AD 600’s, many emigrated to India, and are called “Parsis” because they came from Persia.
+After Arab Muslims took over Persia in the AD 600’s, many emigrated to India, and are called “Parsis.”
+Which means “people from Persia.”
 Zoroastrianism teaches that God is in a struggle with an evil being, and we participate in that struggle, even after death.
 At the end of the world the dead will rise and be united with God.

 Both began around the 500’s BC, but both claimed to be based on more ancient traditions.
 Confucius was interested in good government, while Daoism stressed finding contentment in a life uninvolved with government and going with the flow of nature.

+DAOISM.
+The two types of Daoism (or, two ways of using the term Daoism) are “book-based” and “esoteric.”
 The “book” strand in Daoism is based on a book, the “Dao de jing,” (also spelled Tao te ching), which is philosophical in nature.
 It uses the word “dao” to mean the most fundamental aspect of reality.
 The first sentence is “the dao that can be known is not the true dao.”
-The author is said to be a man named Laozi, who lived about the same time as Confucius.
+The author is said to be a man named Laozi (previously spelled Lao-tse), who lived about the same time as Confucius.

-The esoteric strand of Daoism put many of these gods and traditions into a formal system.
-Some gods were over other gods.
+The esoteric strand of Daoism put many of the ancient gods and traditions into a formal system.
+Some gods were placed over other gods, paralleling the organization of the Chinese empire.
 Daoism added more detail to the Chinese diagrams for divination that were already in existence (the trigrams and the yin-yang circle).
 Daoism included alchemy.

 Some reference books use the word “Daoism” for Chinese traditional religion, which includes giving offerings to ancestors and at temples for a hundred different gods.
 In this presentation I put the traditional religion as one of the single group religions that is passed on by word of mouth, recognizing that Daoism does borrow from it.